tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 Raven quietly puffed on his cigarette, looking out towards the lake—watching the miniscule campers climb into canoes.

 “So is your name really Raven?”

 Raven snorted quietly, and the corners of his lips tugged ever so slightly upwards.
 “They used to be big Poe fans, my parents—before they converted.”
 He took another puff.
 “Now they want me to go by Justin.”
 He exhaled rapidly, turned to me and asked, “Do I look like a Justin to you?”

 I looked earnestly at the young man next to me—dressed head to toe in black.
 Honestly, he could have passed for a member of The Cure.

 “Not really,” I said, breaking into a small laugh.
 Raven joined me.
 It was rare to see him laugh or even smile.
 He never did around the other campers.
 He reserved that vulnerability only for the guys, and now myself.

 Raven flicked his cigarette in the direction of the lake, and it soared down the hill.
 It was bedtime.

 We slept until late into the afternoon, then walked out into the summer heat—sporting bed-heads and bloodshot eyes.
 The other kids watched us, bemused by the undoubtedly comical appearances.
 We stopped by the mess hall for some late lunch, and Remington continued to sleep—face-down on a plate of biscuits and gravy.
 But within minutes of fueling up we were wide awake and ready for a full day's worth of adventures.

 I was so excited to see the archery range, but ironically terrified at the thought of being made to shoot a bow and arrow in front of a crowd of people.
 If it wasn’t obvious, I had no experience ever doing anything remotely close to it, and my mind raced from one prediction of misfortune to another.

-As we approached, we watched a boy with dirty blonde hair and glasses—who dressed like his favorite movie was *8 Mile*—shoot arrow after arrow directly into the center of his target.
+As we approached, we watched a boy with dirty blonde hair and glasses—who dressed like his favorite movie was 8 Mile—shoot arrow after arrow directly into the center of his target.

 “Damn, Kyle, practicing for Robin Hood’s tournament?”
 James called out.

 The boy turned around and smiled.
 “Yo, what up!”

 The young men engaged in a hip-hop hug, then turned to us.